Introduction¶

 bionty: Registries for basic biological entities, coupled to public ontologies.

-wetlab: Exemplary custom schema to manage samples, treatments, etc.
+wetlab: Registries for samples, treatments, etc.

 If you’d like to create your own schema or app: